stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 ### Holes

-One of the main aspects of programming in Idris2, is to get as much help from the type checker as possible.
-Idris2 can tell you all about the types in scope, can automatically generate pattern matching clauses for you (if your editor supports it), it sometimes can even write whole programs
+One of the main aspects of programming in Idris, is to get as much help from the type checker as possible.
+Idris can tell you all about the types in scope, can automatically generate pattern matching clauses for you (if your editor supports it), it sometimes can even write whole programs